Vitamin D: Negative feedback

-Calcitriol plays a key role in regulating vitamin D levels through a negative feedback mechanism.
+Calcitriol helps regulate vitamin D levels through a negative feedback mechanism.
 It strongly upregulates the expression of the enzyme CYP24A1, which inactivates vitamin D. This activation happens through binding of the activated vitamin D receptor (VDR) to two vitamin D response elements (VDREs) in the CYP24A1 gene.
 VDR also recruits proteins like histone acetyltransferases and RNA polymerase II to enhance this process.
 At the same time, calcitriol suppresses the production of CYP27B1, another enzyme involved in vitamin D metabolism, by modifying its gene's promoter region through an epigenetic mechanism.
 Together, these actions help tightly control vitamin D levels in the kidney.

 Hormonal

 Vitamin D metabolism is regulated not only by the negative feedback mechanism of calcitriol but also by two hormones: parathyroid hormone (PTH) and fibroblast growth factor-23 (FGF-23).
 These hormones are essential for maintaining the body's calcium and phosphate balance.

-Parathyroid hormone (PTH) regulates serum calcium through its effects on bone, kidneys, and the small intestine.Bone remodeling, a constant process throughout life, involves bone mineral content being released by osteoclasts (bone resorption) and deposited by Added internal link to Osteoblast.
+Parathyroid hormone (PTH) regulates serum calcium through its effects on bone, kidneys, and the small intestine.Bone remodeling, a constant process throughout life, involves bone mineral content being released by osteoclasts (bone resorption) and deposited by osteoblasts.
 PTH enhances the release of calcium from the large reservoir contained in the bones.
 It accomplishes this by binding to osteoblasts, in this way inhibiting the cells responsible for adding mineral content to bones, thus favoring the actions of osteoclasts.
 In the kidneys, around 250 mmol of calcium ions are filtered into the glomerular filtrate per day, with the great majority reabsorbed and the remainder excreted in the urine.
 PTH inhibits reabsorption of phosphate (HPO_{4}^{2−}) by the kidneys, resulting in a decrease in plasma phosphate concentration.
 Given that phosphate ions form water-insoluble salts with calcium, a decrease in the phosphate concentration in plasma (for a given total calcium concentration) increases the amount of ionized (free) calcium.
 A third important effect of PTH on the kidneys is stimulation of the conversion of 25-hydroxy vitamin D into 1,25-dihydroxy vitamin D (calcitriol).
 This form of vitamin D is the active hormone which promotes calcium uptake from the intestine via the action of calbindin.
 Calcitriol also reduces calcium loss to urine.

 Per the diagram, calcitriol suppresses the parathyroid hormone gene, thus creating a negative feedback loop that combines to tightly maintain plasma calcium in a normal range of 2.1-2.6 mmol/L for total calcium and 1.1-1.3 mmol/L for ionized calcium.
 However, there are also vitamin D receptors in bone cells, so that with serum vitamin D in great excess, osteoclastic bone resorption is promoted regardless of PTH, resulting in hypercalcemia and its symptomology.